JyotiDalal93/contamination_simulated_DNAdata/README.md

-## Aim: to calculate the contamination rate from the simulated-data implementing the model implemented in our recent work https://doi.org/10.1093/bioinformatics/btz660)
+## Aim: to calculate the contamination rate from the simulated-data, implementing the model implemented in our recent work https://doi.org/10.1093/bioinformatics/btz660)